Hilda26/Temper/REVIEW.md

 ## Review Item

-The team asked us to address the following:
+i was asked to address the following:

 > Validators confirm endpoint reachability but do not independently enforce the incident status, severity, counter-evidence, and ruling that drive financial outcomes.
 Make those fields derive from authenticated service evidence, and close the waiting-policy and partial-withdrawal lifecycle gaps.